cybozu-go/moco/docs/crd_mysql_cluster.md

 MySQLCluster
 ============

 `MySQLCluster` is a custom resource definition (CRD) that represents a MySQL cluster.
-In this context, MySQL cluster means a cluster of MySQL servers which are replicated by `mysqlbinlog` and `mysqlpump` without group replication such as InnoDB cluster.
+In this context, MySQL cluster means a group of MySQL servers which replicates data semi-synchronously to the slaves without group replication used in InnoDB cluster.

 | Field        | Type                                      | Description                                                           |
 | ------------ | ----------------------------------------- | --------------------------------------------------------------------- |